Deploy 2 internal NTP servers

 | Standard | RFC 5905 | IEEE 1588-2019 |

-The following script queries an NTP server and reports the offset between the local clock and the server, which helps identify devices with clock drift.
+The following script queries an NTP server and reports the offset between the local clock and the server.
+The script helps identify devices with clock drift.

 import ntplibfrom datetime import datetime, timezone